 In order to be successful with a personal injury claim or lawsuit, your accident attorney must prove that the other party was responsible for the incident due to negligent, reckless, or intentional action or behavior and that those actions caused your injuries.

-Some of the more common types of accidents that the Virginia injury attorneys at Shapiro & Appleton have seen include:
+Some of the more common types of accidents that the Virginia Beach car accident attorneys at Shapiro, Appleton, Washburn, & Sharp have seen include:

 - Car accidents